microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

 ![Screenshot deploy Admin Centre Extension](./Admin_center_install.png)

-- If you get the following message after the installation is complete then you need to go back to the previous step and set up the permissions as explained in Pre-requisite 2.
+- If you get the following message after the installation is complete then you need to go back to the previous step and set up the permissions as explained in Pre-requisite.

 ![Screenshot permissions missing for Admin Centre](./Admin_Centre_install_message_1.png)
 #### Task 3: Connect and explore Windows Admin Center (preview)